OValery16/TransferCL/README.md

 ## TransferCL

 TransferCL is an open source deep learning framework which has been designed to run on mobile devices.
-The goal is to enable mobile devices to tackle complex deep learning oriented*problem heretofore reserved to desktop computers.
+The goal is to enable mobile devices to tackle complex deep learning oriented-problem heretofore reserved to desktop computers.
 This project has been initiated by the parallel and distributed processing laboratory at National Taiwan University.
 TransferCL is released under Mozilla Public Licence 2.0.

 ### Why TransferCL ?